well-typed/large-records/large-records-benchmarks/report/README.md

 ## Benchmarks for `large-anon`

+Although the focus of these benchmarks is compilation time performance, when comparing with `superrecord` we will also look at runtime performance.
+It is expected here that `superrecord` will outperform `large-anon`; that is after all the trade-off that we make.
+However, runtime performance should still be somewhat reasonable.

 ### Record construction

 This uses the source plugin, but it offers merely syntactic sugar, it does not